-Generic Name Usual Adult Dose Usual Pediatric Dose Availability Delayed-release capsule: 135 mg once daily Tablet: 105 mg once daily children have not been established.
-45 mg (Trilipix [®]) 135 mg (Trilipix [®]) Severe hypertriglyceridemia: Delayed-release capsule: 45 to 135 mg once daily; maximum, 135 mg once daily Tablet: 35 mg (Fibricor [®]) 105 mg (Fibricor [®]) Tablet: 35 to 105 mg once daily; maximum, 105 mg once daily Gemfibrozil Hypertriglyceridemia (very high elevations of serum TG): Tablet: 1,200 mg administered in two divided doses Safety and efficacy in children have not been established.
-Tablet: 600 mg Reducing the risk of CHD only in Type IIb patients without history of or symptoms of existing CHD who have had an inadequate response to weight loss, dietary therapy, exercise, and other pharmacologic agents and who have the following triad of lipid abnormalities: low HDL-C levels in addition to elevated LDL-C and elevated TG: Tablet: 1,200 mg administered in two divided doses
+Generic Usual Adult Usual Name Dose Pediatric Dose Availability Fenofibric acid Adjunctive therapy to diet to reduce elevated LDL-C, total cholesterol, TG and apolipoprotein B, and to increase HDL-C in patients with primary hypercholesterolemia or mixed dyslipidemia: Delayed-release capsule: 135 mg once daily Tablet: 135 mg/day Tablet: 105 mg once daily; maximum, 105 mg/day Adjunctive therapy to diet for treatment of adult patients with hypertriglyceridemia: Delayed-release capsule: 45 to 135 mg once daily; maximum, 135 mg/day Tablet: 35 to 105 mg once daily; maximum, 105 mg/day Adjunct to diet in combination with a statin to reduce TG and increase HDL-C in patients with mixed dyslipidemia and CHD or a CHD risk equivalent who are on optimal statin therapy to achieve their LDL-C goal: Delayed-release capsule: 135 mg once daily; maximum, 135 mg/day Safety and efficacy in children have not been established.
+Delayed-release capsule: 45 mg (Trilipix [®]) 135 mg (Trilipix [®]) Tablet: 35 mg (Fibricor [®]) 105 mg (Fibricor [®]) Gemfibrozil Treatment of adult patients with very high elevations of serum TG levels who present a risk of pancreatitis and who do not respond adequately to a determined dietary effort to control them: Tablet: 600 mg twice daily; maximum, 1,200 mg/day Reducing the risk of developing CHD only in Type IIb patients without history of or symptoms of existing CHD who have had an adequate response to weight loss, dietary therapy, exercise and other pharmacologic agents and who have the following triad of lipid abnormalities: low HDL-C levels in addition to elevated LDL-C and elevated TG: Tablet: 600 mg twice daily; maximum, 1,200 mg/day Safety and efficacy in children have not been established.
+Tablet: 600 mg